Sex & Love FAQs

 A:People generally stay in love from 6 to 18 months.

 Being in love is a complex emotion and needs to be nurtured to prolong the "in love" phase of a relationship.
 Those partners who share intense feelings long after the "average" have some common characteristics that may alter neurotransmitter patterns in the brain.
 These include increased sexual frequency, closeness and union, attachment, and the feeling of safety and security.

 Q:Sex reduces pain and boosts immunity from infections and colds.
 True or False?

 Sexual arousal and orgasm release many hormones from the pituitary gland in the brain.
 Increased oxytocin levels decrease pain sensation in the body.
 The immune system is stimulated with sexual intercourse, increasing the body's ability to ward off infection.

 Q:Antidepressants can cause low libido.
 True or False?

-Q:What can women do in terms of their own genital enhancement?
+Q:What can women do in terms of enhancing their genitals?

 Q:Bacterial vaginosis is NOT a sexually-transmitted disease.
 True or False?

 A:True.
 Bacterial vaginosis is not a sexually-transmitted disease.